Dr Sanjeev Routray

 sanjeevkroutray@gmail.com | @SanjeevRoutray8 | Profile

-As part of his USF Fellowship, Dr Routray also received a USF Knowledge Mobilisation Award in November 2021 (see below).
+As part of his USF Fellowship, Dr Routray also received a USF Knowledge Mobilisation Award in November 2021: Organizing plumbers in Delhi: navigating the building and other construction workers welfare board and labour court.